wp-plugins/wp-security-audit-log/trunk/readme.txt

 Tested up to: 4.1
 Stable tag: 1.3.2

-Identify WordPress issues before they become a security problem by keeping an audit log of users and all of the under the hood WordPress activity.
+Identify WordPress issues before they become security problems - Keep an audit log of all users' changes and other under the hood WordPress activity.

 == Description ==
-**Note: This plugin requires PHP 5.3 or higher to be activated because older versions of PHP are no longer maintained by PHP themselves, which make them prone to security issues.
-For more information or if you need assistance with your version of PHP please get in touch with us by using our [contact form](https://www.wpwhitesecurity.com/contact-wp-white-security/).**

-Keep an audit log and track of everything that is happening on your WordPress and [WordPress multisite](http://www.wpwhitesecurity.com/wordpress-plugins/wp-security-audit-log-plugin-features-wordpress-multisite/) with WP Security Audit Log plugin to ensure user productivity and identify WordPress security issues before they become a security problem.
-WP Security Audit Log, WordPress' most comprehensive monitoring and audit log plugin already helps thousands of WordPress administrators, owners and security professionals ensure the security of their websites and blogs.
+Keep an audit log of everything that is happening on your WordPress and [WordPress multisite](http://www.wpwhitesecurity.com/wordpress-plugins/wp-security-audit-log-plugin-features-wordpress-multisite/) with WP Security Audit Log to ensure user productivity and identify WordPress security issues before they become a security problem.
+WP Security Audit Log, WordPress' most comprehensive user monitoring and audit log plugin already helps thousands of WordPress administrators, owners and security professionals ensure the security of their websites and blogs.
 Ensure the security of your WordPress too by installing WP Security Audit Log.
-The community's favourite security monitoring and auditing plugin is developed by WordPress Security Consultants and Professionals [WP White Security](http://www.wpwhitesecurity.com/).
+The community's favourite WordPress user monitoring monitoring and security auditing plugin is developed by WordPress Security Consultants and Professionals [WP White Security](http://www.wpwhitesecurity.com/).

 > <strong>Free and Premium Support</strong><br>
 >